 A space-separated sequence of file globs, in the same vein as supervisord include section.
 Instead of ini files, XML rules files are expected here.
 Their content is described in Supvisors' Rules File.
-It is highly recommended that this parameter is identical to all Supvisors instances or the startup sequence would be different depending on which Supvisors instance is the Master.
+It is highly recommended that this parameter is identical to all Supvisors instances or the startup sequence would be different depending on which Supvisors instance is given the Master role.